hyperledger/identus-cloud-agent/docs/decisions/20230515-mediator-message-storage.md

 MongoDB provides flexibility with json storage and queries

-- Good, because it is horizontally scalabale
+- Good, because it is horizontally scalable
 - Good, because typically performs better with large, unstructured datasets and write-heavy applications
 - Good, because have strong communities and extensive support materials, so you can expect to find help when you encounter issues.
 - Bad, Is not full ACID compliance